Voynich manuscript: Text

+The manuscript has roughly 38,000 words, of which 9,000 are unique.

 Every page in the manuscript contains text, mostly in an unidentified language, but some have extraneous writing in Latin script.
 The bulk of the text in the 240-page manuscript is written in an unknown script, running left to right.
 Most of the characters are composed of one or two simple pen strokes.
 There exists some dispute as to whether certain characters are distinct, but a script of 20–25 characters would account for virtually all of the text; the exceptions are a few dozen rarer characters that occur only once or twice each.
 There is no obvious punctuation.

 Much of the text is written in a single column in the body of a page, with a slightly ragged right margin and paragraph divisions and sometimes with stars in the left margin.
 Other text occurs in charts or as labels associated with illustrations.
-There are no indications of any errors or corrections made at any place in the document.
 The ductus flows smoothly, giving the impression that the symbols were not enciphered; there is no delay between characters, as would normally be expected in written encoded text.